moazzamalirind/EvaporationModels/README.md

 7. There are comments throughout the script describing details about operations and datasets.

-##Note: Fir producing estimates for any other study locations, it is recommended to use script available in the Generalized_Template folder.
+##Note: For estimation at any other study locations, it is recommended to use script available in the Generalized_Template folder.
 Please follow the readme for easy sailing.

 For any further questions, happy to answer at moazzam.rind@wsu.edu.